jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-I-23-checkpoint.md

 First, that which precedes the point, or the integral part;
 and the other, the decimal fractions that are to be added to the former.
-The integral part of a logarithm, which is usually called the *characteristic*, is easily determined from what we have said in the preceding article.
-Thus, it is 0, for all the numbers which have but *one figure*; it is 1, for those which have *two*; it is 2, for those which have *three*; and, in general, it is always one less than the number of figures.
+The integral part of a logarithm, which is usually called the **characteristic**, is easily determined from what we have said in the preceding article.
+Thus, it is 0, for all the numbers which have but one figure; it is 1, for those which have two; it is 2, for those which have three; and, in general, it is always one less than the number of figures.
 If therefore the logarithm of 1766 be required, we already know that the first part, or tliat of the integers, is necessarily 3.